ansible-collections/ibm_zos_ims/docs/source/modules/ims_dbd_gen.rst

          batch_result
-            | ['List of output for each DBDGEN run on each element in the list of input source if input is batch.']
+            | List of output for each DBDGEN run on each element in the list of input source if input is batch.

             | **type**: list